Rotterdam school of Management, Erasmus University compact logo

 In some cases, you may wish to choose a language that cannot be verified by an accredited language institution because no such institutions or exams are available.
 Unfortunately, this means you cannot use that language for your application.

-For example, if your secondary or university education was entirely in Hindi, you can claim Hindi as your CEMS third language.
-However, if your education was not in Hindi, you cannot claim it as your third language, as there are no accepted methods for verifying your proficiency.
+For example, you cannot claim Hindi as your third language, as there are no accepted methods for verifying your proficiency.
 Please note that a passport alone is not sufficient proof of language proficiency.

 More information can be found on the IM/CEMS category in our general FAQ.